OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

 Step 4: Annotate Data for Automatic DP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the next step, we annotate our data with some Auto DP
-``(Automatic Differential Privacy)`` metadata using PETs.
-This allows
+Now that we have our dataset, we can begin annotating it with
+privacy-specific metadata called Auto DP metadata.
+Auto DP
-the syft library to ``protect`` and ``adjust`` the visibility different
+metadata allows the PySyft library to protect and adjust the
-data scientists have into any one of the data subjects.
+visibility different Data Scientists will have into any one of
+our data subjects. ``Data Subjects`` are the entities whose privacy
+we want to protect.
+So, in this case, they are the individual
+family members.

 Important steps:
 ^^^^^^^^^^^^^^^^